akshaysharmainc/attendee_checkin/README.md

    - Refreshes the displayed attendee list

 4. **Configure Sheet**: Click the gear icon (⚙️) in the header to change sheet configuration
-   - Enter new Sheet ID and Range
+   - Enter new Sheet ID, Range, and optional Webhook URL
    - Configuration is saved in browser localStorage
+   - Webhook URL is used to notify Google Apps Script after each successful check-in

 ### Attendee Display